How Can I Avoid Shoe Bites?

 - Rub some oil along the sides of the shoes.
 Do this for a couple of days before you can wear them.
 This will help soften the edges and prevent shoe bites.

-- You can use adhesive pads on your shoes.
+- You can use specially designed shoe bite protectors with adhesivei A glue-like material commonly used to attach two or more objects together that can work on various types of surfaces. pads.
 These pads go inside your shoe and stick where the back of your ankle would be.

 - You could also use toe protectors.
 These are similar to the adhesive shoe protectors but are applied on the front end of your shoes.
 These can prevent blisters on your toes.